Forest Gate

-Forest Gate is a district in the London Borough of Newham, East London, England.
+Forest Gate is a sub-district of West Ham in the London Borough of Newham, East London, England.
 It is located 7 mi northeast of Charing Cross.

 The area's name relates to its position adjacent to Wanstead Flats, the southernmost part of Epping Forest.
 The town was historically part of the parish (and later borough) of West Ham in the hundred of Becontree in Essex.
 Since 1965, Forest Gate has been part of the London Borough of Newham, a local government district of Greater London.
 The town forms the majority of the London E7 postcode district.

 Neighbouring areas include Leytonstone to the north, East Ham to the east, Plaistow to the south and Stratford to the west.

 History

 The first known record of the name 'Forest Gate' comes from the West Ham parish registers of the late 17th century and describes a gate placed across the modern Woodford Road to prevent cattle straying from the open Wanstead Flats area of Epping Forest onto the main Roman road (Romford road) linking Camulodunum to Londinium.
 The gate was located close to the former Eagle & Child public house.
 It never was a toll gate and was demolished along with the keepers' cottage in 1881.

 At the time of the gate's construction, the Forest and its mosaic of habitats (coppice woodland, common grazing and wood pasture) extended from Epping to the Romford Road where a coppice woodland called 'Hamfrith' (meaning the woodland belonging to the Ham area) Wood, which existed until around 1700, formed the southernmost point.

 An Anglo-Saxon jewelled bead was found in Forest Gate in 1875 during sewer construction behind the former Princess Alice public house in the Sprowston Road area.
 The 'bead' is made of gold, garnet and blue glass dating to the late sixth or early seventh century with the workmanship suggesting that it belonged to a woman of wealth or high status such as a 'princess' and dates from the 6th–7th centuries (500 – 699 AD).
 At this time Essex was an independent kingdom with a territory extending over Essex, Middlesex and London and half of Hertfordshire.
 Having been found as a single object, it is surmised that the bead was lost casually whilst travelling along the ancient Roman road (now the Romford Road) rather than as a burial object, but this is by no means certain as there is a lack of detail about how it was recovered.
 Stylistically, the piece is said to relate to similar jewellery produced in Kent, which influenced designs in Essex.
 It is known that King Sledd of Essex married Ricula, the sister of King Æthelberht of Kent in about 580 AD.
 The piece was acquired by Sir John Evans and was presented to the Ashmolean Museum in Oxford by Sir Arthur Evans in 1909.